petershin/liferay-learn/docs/dxp/latest/en/liferay-development/tooling/liferay-workspace/configuring-liferay-workspace.md

 	url "http://repository.liferay.com/nexus/content/groups/public"
 }
 ```
 Great!
-You're now ready to use JDK 11 with your Liferay projects.
-If you have existing projects, there are additional steps you may need to take.
+You're now ready to use JDKs newer than Java 8 with your Liferay projects.
+If you have existing projects, there are additional steps you must take.

 ### Service Builder Projects